boipatrick/Rust/notes.md

 + This is why string literals are fast and efficient.
 But these properties only come from the string literal’s immutability.

++ Unlike other languages Rust takes a different path: the memory is automatically returned once the variable that owns it goes out of scope.

++ There is a natural point at which we can return the memory our String needs to the allocator: when s goes out of scope.
++ When a variable goes out of scope, Rust calls a special function for us.
+This function is called drop, and it’s where the author of String can put the code to return the memory.

++ Rust calls drop automatically at the closing curly bracket.

+### Variable and Data Interacting with Move